 with Nordic Joint Committee for Agricultural and Food Research

 The Nordic Joint Committee for Agricultural and Food Research organised a webinar entitled “How do Nordic research institutions approach sustainability in the food systems?
 Experiences from research and education” and the slides are available here.
-The sessions aims to have an interdisciplinary, multi-stakeholder dialogue among partner universities and other relevant institutions on the role of Nordic research in transition to sustainable agro-marine food systems.
+The sessions aim to have an interdisciplinary, multi-stakeholder dialogue among partner universities and other relevant institutions on the role of Nordic research in the transition to sustainable agro-marine food systems.
 The seven Nordic universities share their experiences and practices.
-The link to the session is also still good – it takes you their website where you can access past presentations.
+The link to the session is also still good – it takes you to their website where you can access past presentations.

 Free